A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: A Methodology for SPBE computation in finite horizon

-It should be noted that in (\ref{eq:m_FP}), $\tilde{\gamma}_t^i$ is not the outcome of the maximization operation as in a best response equation similar to that of a Bayesian Nash equilibrium.
-Rather (\ref{eq:m_FP}) has characteristics of a fixed point equation.
-This is because the maximizer $\tilde{\gamma}^i_t$ appears in both, the left-hand-side and the right-hand-side of the equation.
-This distinct construction allows the maximization operation to be done with respect to the variable $\gamma_t^i(\cdot|x_t^i)$ for every $x_t^i$ separately as opposed to be done with respect to the whole function $\gamma_t^i(\cdot|\cdot)$, and is pivotal in the construction.
+It should be noted that in \eqref{eq:m_FP}, $\tilde{\gamma}_t^i$ is not the outcome of a maximization operation as is the case in a best response equation of a Bayesian Nash equilibrium.
+Rather \eqref{eq:m_FP} is a different fixed point equation.
+This is because the maximizer $\tilde{\gamma}^i_t$ appears in both, the left-hand-side and the right-hand-side of the equation (in the belief update $\uF(\underline{\pi}_t, \tilde{\gamma}_t, A_t)=(F^i(\pi^i_t,\tilde{\gamma}^i_t,A_t))_{i\in\cN}$).
+This distinct construction is pivotal in the proof of Theorem~\ref{Thm:Main}, as will be further elaborated in the Discussion section.

-To highlight the significance of structure of (\ref{eq:m_FP}), we contrast it with two alternate incorrect constructions.